mikaelhg/springmvc-example/README.md

 You'll need to install the Lombok plugin from the IDEA plugin list.

+To get the IDEA "Make module..." functionality to work with the Lombok plugin, in project settings, enable Compiler -> Use External Build, as well as well as Compiler -> Annotation Processor -> Enable Annotation Processing.

 ## Set up for JRebel

 For easy save-and-reload development, get a free social license of ZeroTurnaround